-Sigma Orionis is a star viewable with the naked eye.
-It lies in the constellation Orion and sits near the left side of Orion’s belt, right under the star Alnitak.
-Looking at Sigma Orionis reveals a bright quartet of stars with several other fainter stars surrounding it.
+Examining Sigma Orionis reveals a bright quartet of stars, with several fainter stars surrounding it.
 The brightest star in the pack is actually a pair of stars referred to as σ Ori AB.
-Notably, astronomers report that Star A is 18 times more massive than our sun, while Star B is 14 times more massive than our sun.
+Notably, astronomers report that Star A is 18 times more massive than the Sun, while Star B is 14 times more massive than the Sun.
 This makes this binary pair one of the most massive visual binaries known!

 While stars A & B orbit each other every 170 years, the other stars surrounding them are not in stable orbits.
 Instead, it’s believed these remaining stars in the pack will be gravitationally ejected out at some time, leaving Star A & B by themselves until one or both will eventually explode.